lakeevesham/lakeevesham.github.io/about.markdown

 and have paid dues for the current year.

 Dues are currently **$15/person** or **$25/household**.
 They can be paid by check made out to _Lake Evesham Community Association_ and mailed to **P.O.
 Box 4692 Baltimore, MD 21212** or brought to a neighborhood event.
-Dues can also be paid via [Paypal](https://paypal.me/lakeevesham).
-If you pay by PayPal, [send Melina an email](mailto:melinaturtle@gmail.com) to let her know.
-If possible, try to pay in person or by check so the community can avoid PayPal fees.

 <sup>*</sup> The neighborhood is the area bounded by York Road to the east, Northern Parkway to the south, Bellona Avenue to the west, and Lake Avenue to the north,